exercism/python/concepts/decorators/about.md

 On the first line, we have the definition for the decorator with its `func` argument.
 On the next line is the definition for the decorators _inner function_, which wraps the `func` argument.
-Since the _inner function_ wraps the decorator's `func` argument, it is passed the same argument of `planet`.
+Since the _inner function_ wraps the decorator's `func` argument, it is passed the same argument that is passed to `func`.
-It doesn't have to have the same name of `planet`.
+Note that the wrapper doesn't have to use the same name for the argument that was defined in `func`.
-If `planet` was replaced with `world` throughout the decorator, the decorater would still work.
+The original function uses `planet` and the decorator uses `world`, and the decorater still works.

 The inner function returns either `func` or, if `planet` equals `Pluto`, it will print that Pluto is not a planet.
 It could be coded to raise a `ValueError` instead.